-When I book a hotel for a long-stay, I book one night only, and then 1 week at a time after that.
+When I book a hotel for a long-term stay, I book one night only, and then one week at a time after that.
 If I get a suite upgrade for my first night, I then generally keep that suite for my remaining week-long bookings.
 This tip is more of a guarantee at Marriott hotels, where I apply my “suite night” perk for my first one-night booking only.

-Here is a video of my sweet suite at the Sheraton Pasadena, where I lived for the past several weeks.
+Here is a video of my sweet suite at the Sheraton Pasadena, where I lived for several weeks.